Dermi

 Accessibility

-Self-serve deployment that does not require IT staff.
-Modern interfaces designed for both touch and desktop.
-Technology that meets clinicians where they are.
+Self-serve deployment that does not require IT staff or specialist setup.
+Interfaces built for both touch and desktop, plus a native iOS app for capture at the point of care.
+Technology that meets clinicians where they already are.

 Transparency

-Open pricing with no hidden fees.
-Clear documentation for every feature.
-Honest communication about what the platform does and does not do.
+Open pricing with no hidden fees, and a free trial before any commitment.
+Clear, current documentation for every feature.
+Honest communication about what the platform does today, what it does not, and what is still on the roadmap.

 Learn more about Dermi